simonmcconnell/relexe/README.md

 ## About
 <!-- MDOC !-->

-Generate an Elixir [release](https://hexdocs.pm/mix/Mix.Tasks.Release.html) with a **binary executable** launcher, instead of batch/shell scripts.
+Generate a [Mix Release](https://hexdocs.pm/mix/Mix.Tasks.Release.html) with a **binary executable** launcher, instead of batch/shell scripts.

 `Relexe` uses [Burrito](https://github.com/burrito-elixir/burrito) with a modified build phase thate uses Zig to build an executable launcher with a user-specified CLI.